By Lesley Scott, Founder

 shaded cream dachshund who had been sold into the meat trade along with her 2 six week old puppies.
 Unfortunately the puppies didn’t make it, but they at least knew love at the end.

 As pet ownership grows in China, so does the demand for small dogs.
 This in turn has resulted in puppy breeding facilities expanding across the country.
 When the dogs are no longer of use, they are sold into the dog meat trade.
-Although Dachshunds are not widely found in the Dog Meat Trade there are some and I knew I wanted to do something about it.

 I am a project manager by day and I used to spend a lot of time on the road.
 However, when the pandemic hit it gave me the time to start thinking about taking my rescue work a step further.